CSLU: Speaker Recognition Version 1.1

 Introduction

 Some of the recording sessions were only a few days apart and others several weeks apart.
-Participant followed the following calling schedule.
+Participants followed the following calling schedule.
 During the first month, they called twice in a week.
 No calls were made in the second and third months.
 In the fourth month they made one call.
 No calls were made in the fifth and sixth months.
 This pattern repeated three more times for a total of 12 calls per participant.

 Samples